Dhanashreemullaithasan/Correlation_Regression/README.md

 # Result:

- The given Correlation and regression for data analysis is successfully exicuted.
+ The given Correlation and regression for data analysis is calculated.